ql229/ManyStats/README.md

 # ManyStats
-Power functions for calculating statistics/graphics for complex metabolomics projects with several experimental groups
+Handy functions for calculating statistics/graphics for complex metabolomics projects with several experimental groups

 Several metabolomics projects can have a complex design with several experimental groups.
 Performing statistical analyses for those projects using online statistical tools such as metaboanalyst is tedious.

-ManyStats has some power functions (mostly wrappers) for doing statistics for those complex projects.
+ManyStats has some handy functions (mostly wrappers) for doing statistics for those complex projects.

 Step 1 : Prepare the inputs